Senserva-LLC/Senserva-Inquisitor/README.md

 This is Beta 1 of the Senserva Inq.Uisitor, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.
 Inq.exe can be used by either IT teams or Security teams.

-You can just look for top issues or you can drill deep on the the state of each Entra ID you manage, the data and interface support both.
-You can also easliy edit the content of the Inq.exe user interface or create your own.
+You can just look for top issues or you can drill deep on the state of each Entra ID you manage, the data and interface support both.
+You can also easily edit the content of the Inq.exe user interface or create your own.

 Senserva built this product to automate its own use of Entra ID, conditional access usage, log monitoring and configuration drift management.
 As we showed to more people we realized our best next step is to make it freely available.

 > [!IMPORTANT]
 > **This is Beta 1, it will return great data, but it may not be accurate just like ChatGPT, but we will keep testing and make our data accurate.
 And we need feedback.
-Plesae create Issues for all requests.
+Please create Issues for all requests.
 Thank you - the Senserva Team. **

 # ✨Quick Start

 The best thing to do to get started is download Inq.exe with a double click and run it.
 The Senserva Inq.Uisitor as many options and ways to work with, but things can come as you learn more about Inq.exe.
 Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
 That's it, Inq.exe will figure things on its own from there.

 > [!TIP]
 > Start with the quick start and take the defaults.
 Let Inq.exe do the initial heavy lifting.
-Then afer a few usages start looking deep into the data.
+Then after a few usages start looking deep into the data.

 # 🚀 Key Features
 * There are no servers used.
 No web servers, no database severs.
 None.
-Yet there is a full releational database thanks to SQLite and rich web pages based on html files local to the inq.exe directly to review results.
+Yet there is a full relational database thanks to SQLite and rich web pages based on html files local to the inq.exe directly to review results.
 This is done by design, to keep the data local and to keep it simple on the outside but very advance do the inside.
 * Just download the Signed Inq.exe and go, setup is complete automated.
 * Each time you run an scan only changes are recorded in the database.
 You can run inq.exe all you want and only new data is saved.
 * Easy to login to Azure, including Zero setup options.
 * It is easy to share data with others.
 Inq.exe runs in two modes, audit mode which requires an Azure Login and Reporting mode which can be run by anyone.
 * Built to be customized.
-The database and user interface can be easly accessed and customized from multiple platforms to create custom monitors and reports.
+The database and user interface can be easily accessed and customized from multiple platforms to create custom monitors and reports.
 * The User interface can export Json with user interface search and filter dials that enable it to be broad or specific data.
 * Output text can be easily customized via auto-generated CSV files that are used to display all key text.
 * Full leveled logging to auto-rolling files support, makes it easy to understand what is going on inside Inq.exe.
 * Trends stored in the data.
-Senserva data is deduped and also contains a history.
-So it does not grow too large, but at the same time you can observe changes over time.
+Senserva data is deduped and contains a history.
+So, it does not grow too large, but at the same time you can observe changes over time.
 * Source code available

 ### There are Many Options for Logging into Azure

 Inq.exe and many options to login in to Azure.
 The easiest way to go is to use the Azure CLI and inq.exe just uses your current login, you do not need to do anything if you are already using the Azure CLI, or you can easily set it up.
-The Azure Powershell is also supported
+The Azure PowerShell is also supported

 #### The Azure CLI